eveseat/eseye/README.md

 For a more complete usage example, please refer to [example.php](example.php)

 ## documentation
-For up to date documentation, more examples and more, please check out the [project wiki](https://github.com/eveseat/eseye/wiki)!
+For up to date documentation, more examples and other goodies, please check out the [project wiki](https://github.com/eveseat/eseye/wiki)!